Lephar/Kernel/README.md

 When it comes to kernel compilation, the default choice is `gcc`.
 All of the above `make` commands make use of it unless set otherwise.
 It's important to use the same compiler version when compiling the kernel and the modules, or you will get "version magic mismatch".

 Even though it's not necessary to set one, a language server makes a great difference while writing the code.
-When using `gcc`, `ccls` offers great compatibility.
+When using `gcc`, `ccls` offers great compatibility while also supporting realtive paths.

 In order to use language server, it needs to know locations of headers and other compilation tokens for indexing.
 All these information is kept inside `compile_commands.json` file.
 It can be generated using an existing script in source directory after the compilation of the kernel:
 ```